ziquanmiao/kubernetes_datadog/README.md

 In addition, you will need a Datadog Account and have access to an API key -- Start a Free Trial [Here](https://www.datadoghq.com/lpg6/)!

-This repo showcases a Kubernetes-based path to deploying a simple flask app container service that returns some sample text contained in a separate postgres container.
+This repo showcases a Kubernetes-based path to deploying a simple Python Flask Application Service and a simple Java SpringBoot Application Service that all return some sample text contained in a separate postgres container.

 The goal of this repo is to demonstrate the steps involved in installing a [Datadog](datadoghq.com/) agent to demonstrate the product's [Infrastructure Monitoring](https://www.datadoghq.com/server-monitoring/), [Application Performance Monitoring](https://www.datadoghq.com/blog/announcing-apm/), [Live Process/Container Monitoring](https://www.datadoghq.com/blog/live-process-monitoring/), and [Log Monitoring Capabilities](https://www.datadoghq.com/blog/announcing-logs/) in a Kubernetes x Docker based environment.